c3omg/Rainy-World-Funkin/README.md

-So this is all lurzard fault actually, they supported me while making this, so like, yeah blame them
+# Gettin' Funky on a Rainy day yuh

-this is a recreation of fnf in rain world, with modding support, so adding custom charts should be very easy
+A mod that recreates FNF in rain world, with modding support

+## STILL A W.I.P

+most stuff aint finished